-- Member companies may provide reasonable hospitality to HCPs in the context of company events and third-party organised educational events but any hospitality offered must be subordinate in time and focus to the event purpose. - The Code seeks to find a balance between the courteous and professional treatment of HCPs by member companies, with the desire to avoid even the appearance that hospitality may be used by member companies as a means to induce HCPs to purchase, prescribe or recommend member companies' products.
+- Member companies may provide reasonable hospitality to HCPs in the context of company events and third-party organised educational events, but any hospitality offered must be subordinate in time and focus to the event purpose. - The Code seeks to find a balance between the courteous and professional treatment of HCPs by member companies, with the desire to avoid even the appearance that hospitality may be used by member companies as a means to induce HCPs to purchase, prescribe or recommend member companies' products.
 Accordingly, member companies must assess what is "reasonable" in any given situation and regional variations will apply.
-As a general guideline, "reasonable" should be interpreted as the appropriate standard for the given location and must comply with the national laws, regulations and professional codes of conduct.
+As a general guideline, "reasonable" should be interpreted as the appropriate standard for the given location and must comply with the national laws, regulations, and professional codes of conduct. - The term "hospitality" includes meals and accommodation, and it is important that member companies differentiate between "hospitality" which is permitted and entertainment which is not.

-advancing patient care through MedTech The term "hospitality" includes meals and accommodation and it is important that member companies differentiate between "hospitality" which is permitted and entertainment which is not.
-PART 1, Chapter 2: Company events 1.
-General principles Member companies may invite HCPs to company events.
-Such events include: Product and procedure training and education events.
-0 Sales, promotional, product launch and other business meetings.
-0 Company events should comply with the principles mentioned in Chapter 1: General Criteria for Events.
-Where there is a legitimate business purpose, company events may include or take place in member company's premises / manufacturing plant or HCOs used by the member company as reference centres.
-2. Product and procedure training and education events Where appropriate, in order to facilitate the safe and effective use of medical technologies, therapies and/or services, member companies should make product and procedure training and education available to relevant HCPs.
+PART 1, Chapter 2: Company events

+- Member companies may invite HCPs to company events.
+Such events include: - Product and procedure training and education events. - o Sales, promotional, product launch and other business meetings.

+- Company events should comply with the principles mentioned in Chapter 1: General Criteria for Events. - Where there is a legitimate business purpose, company events may include or take place in member company's premises / manufacturing plant or HCOs used by the member company as reference centres.

+Where appropriate, in order to facilitate the safe and effective use of medical technologies, therapies and/or services, member companies should make product and procedure training and education available to relevant HCPs.
 Member companies shall ensure that personnel conducting the product and procedure training and education events have the appropriate expertise to conduct such training.

-3. Sales, promotional, product launch and other business meetings Where it is appropriate, member companies may organise sales, promotional, product